-- 1 pkg refrigerated biscuits such as Pillsbury
+- 1 package refrigerated biscuits such as Pillsbury

 - 2 tbsp unsalted butter melted

-Add the onion, garlic, carrots and cook for about 3 more minutes until the onion and carrots soften a bit.
+- Add the onion, garlic, carrot and cook for about 3 more minutes until the onion and carrots soften a bit.
 Stir in the mushrooms and cook for another 5 minutes, until the mushrooms cook down.

-Season with salt, pepper, Italian seasoning, Worcestershire sauce and brown sugar.
+- Season with salt, pepper, Italian seasoning, cinnamon, Worcestershire sauce and brown sugar.
 Stir in the tomato sauce and ketchup.
 Remove from heat.

 - Top with biscuits, as many as you can fit, probably about 7 or 8, then brush with the melted butter.